ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

             idp.attribute.resolver.LDAP.trustCertificates   = %{idp.authn.LDAP.trustCertificates:undefined}
             # The searchFilter is is used to find user attributes from an LDAP source
             idp.attribute.resolver.LDAP.searchFilter        = (uid=$resolutionContext.principal)
+            # List of attributes produced by the Data Connector that should be directly exported as resolved IdPAttributes without requiring actual Attribute Definitions
             idp.attribute.resolver.LDAP.exportAttributes    = ### List space-separated of attributes to retrieve from the directory directly ###
             ```